Brian Goldstone

 New America Fellow, 2021

-Brian Goldstone is a journalist and author of There Is No Place for Us: Working and Homeless in America, a finalist for the Carnegie Medal for Excellence in Nonfiction, The Los Angeles Times Book Prize, and the New York Public Library’s Helen Bernstein Book Award for Excellence in Journalism, and named one of the “10 Best Books of 2025” by The New York Times and The Atlantic.
+Brian Goldstone is a journalist and author of the Pulitzer Prize-winning book There Is No Place for Us: Working and Homeless in America.
+Told through the lives of five families in Atlanta, the book traces the rise of America’s “working homeless,” exposing the forces—gentrification, racialized displacement, precarious low-wage labor—fueling a deepening crisis of housing insecurity.
+The book was a finalist for the Carnegie Medal for Excellence in Nonfiction, named one of the 10 Best Books of 2025 by The New York Times and The Atlantic, and selected as one of Barack Obama’s favorite books of the year.

 Selected Work